sfc-aqua/quisp/doc/code-spelunking.md

 scheme; ultimately, this should be more flexible, cleaner code, too.
 (Another item for the work list!)

+Note that two RuleSets are created, and one is "sent" to yourself.

 *(next: follow that to the connection to RuleSets; how is it initiated only from one end?)*